dburt/migrate_sermonmanager_to_tithely/README.md

 1. A filterable, searchable sermon browser (`stalfreds-sermons-styled.html`).
 2. A podcast-compliant RSS feed (`podcast_feed.xml`).

-Additionally, there are scripts to generate audio transcriptions using OpenAI's Whisper.
+Additionally, there are scripts to generate audio transcriptions using Faster Whisper.

 ## Data Pipeline